Generic Name: sorafenib (soe-RAF-e-nib)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; diarrhea; dry skin; hair thinning or loss; headache; loss of appetite; mouth, bone, muscle, stomach, or joint pain; nausea; tiredness; vomiting; weakness; weight loss.
+Constipation; diarrhea; dry skin; hair thinning or loss; headache; loss of appetite; mouth, bone, muscle, stomach, or joint pain; nausea; taste changes; tiredness; voice changes; vomiting; weakness; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); black, tarry stools; chest, jaw, or left arm pain; confusion; coughing or vomiting blood; decreased sexual ability; decreased urination; depression; fainting; fast or irregular heartbeat; fever, chills, or sore throat; mouth sores; muscle pain, cramps, or weakness; numbness of an arm or leg; one-sided weakness; red, swollen, blistered, or peeling skin; redness, pain, swelling, numbness, tingling, ulcers, or blisters on the palms of hands or soles of feet; seizures; severe or persistent dizziness, headache, or light-headedness; severe stomach pain, vomiting, or nausea; shortness of breath; speech changes; sudden increased sweating; sudden weight gain; swelling of the ankles, hands, or feet; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, unusual tiredness, yellowing of the eyes or skin); unusual bruising or bleeding; unusual tiredness or weakness; vision changes; vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); black, tarry, or bloody stools; blood in the urine; chest pain; confusion; coughing or spitting up blood; decreased sexual ability; decreased urination; depression; fainting; fast or irregular heartbeat; fever, chills, or persistent cough or sore throat; menstrual bleeding that is heavier than normal; muscle pain, cramps, or weakness; nosebleeds that happen often; numbness of an arm or leg; one-sided weakness; red, swollen, blistered, or peeling skin; redness, pain, swelling, numbness, tingling, ulcers, or blisters on the palms of hands or soles of feet; seizures; severe or persistent dizziness, headache, or light-headedness; severe stomach pain, vomiting, or nausea; shortness of breath; speech changes; sudden increased sweating; sudden weight gain; swelling, sores, pain, or redness in the mouth or throat; swelling of the ankles, hands, or feet; unusual bruising or bleeding; unusual tiredness or weakness; unusual vaginal bleeding; vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.